Types of Google Search Ads

 - Call-only ads – Available only on call enabled mobile devices.
 After clicking the ad, instead of taking you to a landing page, you make a call directly.

-- Dynamic ads – More suitable for businesses that have a well-managed website.
+- Dynamic ads – Google dynamic search ads are more suitable for businesses that have a well-managed website.
 This is because the content of the ad as well as the landing pages is taken dynamically from the website.
 They are very similar to text ads, except that no keywords are involved here.

 - Mobile app promotion – Suitable for businesses with mobile applications.
 The goal is to encourage users to download your app or take a desired action within the app.